-• Heat Property: Gradually warm the area where the pipes are located.
+- Heat Properly: Gradually warm the area where the pipes are located.
 Use a space heater or heat lamp, ensuring it’s at a safe distance to avoid fire hazards.

 If you experience a burst pipe, act quickly:

-• Water Supply: Immediately turn off the main water supply to prevent further water damage.
+- Water Supply: Immediately turn off the main water supply to prevent further damage.

-Inspect your home for any gaps or cracks that could allow cold air in.
-Seal Cracks in walls, around windows, and doors to minimize cold air exposure.
+- Inspect your home for any gaps or cracks that allow cold air in.
+Seal cracks in walls, around windows, and doors to minimize cold air exposure.

-What To Do If Your Pipes are Frozen
+What to Do Immediately After Your Pipes Burst

 Frequently Asked Questions